A trust-region method for derivative-free nonlinear constrained stochastic optimization: Abstract

 \section{Abstract}

-{In this work we introduce the algorithm (S)NOWPAC (Stochastic Nonlinear Optimization With Path-Augmented Constraints) for stochastic nonlinear constrained derivative-free optimization.
-The algorithm extends the derivative-free optimizer NOWPAC \cite{Augustin2014} to be applicable to nonlinear stochastic programming.
-It is based on a trust region framework, utilizing local fully linear surrogate models combined with Gaussian process surrogates to mitigate the noise in the objective function and constraint evaluations.
-We show several benchmark results that demonstrate (S)NOWPAC's efficiency and highlight the accuracy of the optimal solutions found.
+In this work we introduce the stochastic nonlinear constrained derivative-free optimization method (S)NOWPAC (Stochastic Nonlinear Optimization With Path-Augmented Constraints).
+The method extends the derivative-free optimizer NOWPAC \cite{Augustin2014} to be applicable for optimization under uncertainty.
+It is based on a trust-region framework, utilizing local fully quadratic surrogate models combined with Gaussian process surrogates to mitigate the noise in the objective function and constraint evaluations.
+We show the performance of our algorithm on a variety of robust optimization problems from the CUTEst benchmark suite by comparing to other popular optimization methods.
+While we focus on robust optimization benchmark problems to demonstrate (S)NOWPAC's capabilities, the optimizer can be applied to a broad range of applications in nonlinear constrained stochastic optimization.